percona/pmm-doc/docs/setting-up/client/mongodb.md

 !!! caution alert alert-warning ""
     Values for username (`user`) and password (`pwd`) are examples.
 Replace them before using these code snippets.

-=== "Create roles with privileges for backups and QAN"
+### Create roles with privileges for backups and QAN

 ```{.javascript data-prompt=">"}
 > db.getSiblingDB("admin").createRole({